Leezekun/MMSci/README.md

 ```

 #### Stage 2: Pre-training
-We have prepared a script for pre-training the model using our data, located at `./resources/2_pre-train_mmc4_mmsci.sh`.
+We have prepared a script for pre-training the model using our data, located at [resources/2_pre-train_mmc4_mmsci.sh]().
 To initiate the pre-training process, move the script in the VILA codebase and execute it with the following command:
 ```
 bash 2_pre-train_mmc4_mmsci.sh [CODE_PATH] [BASE_MODEL_PATH] [STAGE1_PATH] [OUTPUT_NAME]
 ```
 `CODE_PATH` is the absolute path to the VILA codebase, `BASE_MODEL_PATH` has similar meaning to what is presented in the alignment stage script, which is `meta-llama/Llama-2-7b-hf` in our experiments. `STAGE1_PATH` points to the OUTPUT_NAME of stage 1 (i.e. where the stage 1 checkpoint is stored), which is `llama2-7b-mm-align-mlp2x` in our case. `OUTPUT_NAME` is the desired folder name under checkpoints that saves the pre-training checkpoint.
 We use `llama2-7b-mmsci` in our case.
 The trained model is then saved at `VILA/checkpoints/llama2-7b-mmsci`.

-## Material Generation
+## Materials Generation
 In this phase, we use the pre-trained model from the previous pre-training phase as the base model for fine-tuning on material generation tasks.
 For this, we utilize the [crystal-text-llm](https://github.com/facebookresearch/crystal-text-llm) codebase.

 ### Install